Nattotata/sirmidlaq/src/songbook/freak-show.md

 ::A::Can you see the beauty of having a ::F::fun park

-Can you ::C::be the animal I can't stay a::E::round?
+Can you ::C::be the animal I can't stand a::E::round?

 ## Verse

-::Am::Lights took the ::Em::shortcut to shadow
+::Am::Lights took out ::Em::shortcut to shadow

 ::C::Coal tastes better than ::D::crunchy make-up